aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/pivot-tables/disable-pivot-table-ribbons/_index.md

 ---
 title: Disable Pivot Table Ribbons
 type: docs
 weight: 90
 url: /javascript-cpp/disable-pivot-table-ribbons/
 description: How to disable Pivot Table Ribbons with Aspose.Cells for JavaScript via C++.
 keywords: Aspose.Cells for JavaScript via C++ Excel, Excel JavaScript via C++ library, Disable Pivot Table Ribbons Using Aspose.Cells for JavaScript via C++ Excel Library.
 ---

 {{% alert color="primary" %}}

-Pivot table based reports are useful but prone to error if target users do not have detailed knowledge of Excel to configure these reports.
-In these circumstances, organizations will want to restrict users from being able to change a pivot table based report.
-Common pivot table features like adding additional filters, slicers, fields, or changing the order of certain things in the report are mostly not recommended for every user.
-On the other hand, these users shall also be able to refresh the report and use existing filters or slicers.
-Aspose.Cells for JavaScript via C++ has provided this ability to developers for restricting users from changing these reports while creating these reports.
-For this purpose, Excel provides a feature to disable the pivot table ribbon and the same is provided by Aspose.Cells for JavaScript via C++, i.e. developer can disable the ribbon which contains controls to modify these reports.
+Pivot‑table‑based reports are useful but prone to error if target users do not have detailed knowledge of Excel to configure them.
+In these circumstances, organizations will want to restrict users from being able to change a pivot‑table report.
+Common pivot‑table features—such as adding additional filters, slicers, fields, or changing the order of items in the report—are generally not recommended for every user.
+At the same time, these users should also be able to refresh the report and use existing filters or slicers.
+Aspose.Cells for JavaScript via C++ provides this capability to developers, allowing them to prevent users from modifying these reports while the reports are being created.
+For this purpose, Excel offers a feature to disable the pivot‑table ribbon, and the same feature is exposed by Aspose.Cells for JavaScript via C++; developers can disable the ribbon that contains controls for modifying the reports.

 {{% /alert %}}

 ## **How to Disable Pivot Table Ribbon Using Aspose.Cells for JavaScript via C++**

-Following code demonstrates this feature by accessing a pivot table from a sheet and then setting [**enableWizard**](https://reference.aspose.com/cells/javascript-cpp/pivottable/#enableWizard-boolean-) to **false**.
-Sample pivot table file can be downloaded from this [link](pivot_table_test.xlsx).
+The following code demonstrates this feature by accessing a pivot table from a sheet and then setting [**enableWizard**](https://reference.aspose.com/cells/javascript-cpp/pivottable/#enableWizard-boolean-) to **false**.
+The sample pivot‑table file can be downloaded from this [link](pivot_table_test.xlsx).

 ```html
 <!DOCTYPE html>